-Universal Provision Quality First Teaching (QFT) Short- Term Targeted Provision Long- Term Targeted Provision Specialist Provision Quality First Teaching describes inclusive teaching which takes into account the learning needs of all the children in the classroom.
+Universal Provision High Quality Teaching (HQT) Short- Term Targeted Provision Long- Term Targeted Provision Specialist Provision High Quality Teaching describes inclusive teaching which takes into account the learning needs of all the children in the classroom.
 It is achieved through curriculum planning, learning tasks and adaptive teaching strategies.
 What is QFT Provision?
-QFT is the effective inclusion of all pupils in high-quality everyday personalised teaching.
+HQT is the effective inclusion of all pupils in high-quality everyday personalised teaching.
 Such teaching will, for example, be based on clear objectives that are shared with the children and returned to at the end of the lesson; carefully explained new vocabulary; use of lively, interactive teaching styles that make maximum use of visual and kinaesthetic as well as auditory/verbal learning.
-Approaches like these are the best way to reduce, from the start, the number of children who need extra help with their learning or behaviour.
-What is short term targeted provision?
+Approaches like these are the best way to reduce, from the start, the number of children who need extra help with their learning or What is short term targeted provision?
 Short term targeted provision is targeted catch up provision for groups to 'put children back on course'.
 It describes specific, additional and time-limited interventions over and above what is offered at Wave 1.
 These interventions have clear entry and exit points and are often in the form of small-group intervention which aims to accelerate progress and enable children to 'catch up' and work at or above age-related expectations.
 Interventions are not primarily SEN interventions.
 However, children included in these interventions will be shown on the provision map for each year group.
 What is long term targeted provision?
 Long term provision describes deeper intervention offering more personalised solution if short term targeted provision hasn't worked.
 Children at Wave 3 may have particular needs related specifically to maths or english, or needs associated with other barriers to learning.
 Provision is likely to draw on specialist advice.
 It may involve the adjustment of learning objectives and teaching styles and/or individual support.
 It aims to reduce gaps in attainment and facilitate greater access to QFT/short term targeted provision.
 Specialist provision Specialist provision describes a service for children with severe and/ complex needs who are likely to require even more support than is available either through universal or targeted provisions.
-These services will require an assessment of need (Education Health and Care Plan).
+These services will require an assessment of need (Education Health and Care Plan). .
 All pupils to access.
 Each year group completes a provision map detailing pupils accessing interventions.
 Intervention plans are completed.
 Children identified with SEN are added to the schools SEN register.
 Parents are informed.
-Children identified with SEN are in receipt of an Individual provision plan with input from parents, teachers and pupils.
-Each year Group completes a provision map detailing pupils accessing interventions Intervention plans are completed Children are in receipt of an individual provision plan with input from parents, teachers and pupils.
-Some pupils with significant SEN will be in receipt of an EHCP.
-One Page Profiles completed for pupils.
-Inclusion Team to complete annual review paperwork with input from class teachers and outside agencies.
+Children identified with SEN are in receipt of an Individual provision plan with input from parents, teachers and pupils. • • Inclusion Team to complete annual review paperwork with input from class teachers and outside agencies.